manatlan/wuy/examples/dlYoutube/README.md

-This is a **youtube-db** frontend.
+This is a **youtube-dl** frontend.
 It will help you to download youtube video on your local filesystem ;-)